Intermittent 4–27s TTFB on new connections (proxy/edge), keep-alive is fine

 This thread has been marked as solved automatically due to a lack of recent activity.
 Please re-open this thread or create a new one if you require further assistance.
 Thank you!

-Status changed to Solved Railway 7 days ago
+Status changed to Solved Railway about 2 months ago

 Welcome!